 Successful proposals announced by European Commission

-The EC’s CEF Coordination Committee has made a decision on which proposals will receive EU financial assistance, following the call for proposals launched last year.
+The EC’s CEF Coordination Committee has made a decision on which proposals will receive EU financial assistance, following the call for proposals launched in 2016.

 The decision foresees an investment of up to 2.7 billion euro in 152 projects, including projects in the Funding Objective 3.3.1, Single European Sky – SESAR.